sss-lehigh/remus/README.md

 Then in your CMakeLists.txt you can write `find_package(remus REQUIRED)`.

-Rome can be accessed by linking in CMake to any of these libraries:
+Remus can be accessed by linking in CMake to any of these libraries:
 - `remus::workload`
 - `remus::logging`
 - `remus::metrics`
 - `remus::rdma`
 - `remus::util`
 - `remus::protos`

+## Using Dockerfile

+To build an image from the Dockerfile, run:
+``docker build -t myimage .``

+To run the container based on this image:

+``docker run -it --name mycontainer myimage``

+This will start a container based on the image built and drop you into a bash shell.